Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 - Send Report
   Send report for Interrupt or Control channel.

-See the readme in the dual_mode_keyboard, BLE remote, or BLE remote app.
+See the readme in the dual_mode_keyboard, LE remote, or LE remote app.

 LE COC
 ++++++
-This tab allows executing the functions of the BLE LE Connection-Oriented Channel application.
+This tab allows executing the functions of the LE LE Connection-Oriented Channel application.
 Setup: app - LE COC app
 Peer device - LE COC app